PostHog/posthog.com/contents/handbook/growth/sales/billing.md

 - Verify the correctness of customer details such as billing/shipping addresses and Tax ID on the customer object.

 ###### Step 5: Apply credits
-- Once you’ve completed verifying subscription and invoice details, return to the Zapier table.
+- **If customer wishes to begin using credits immediately:** return to the Zapier table after you’ve completed verifying subscription and invoice details, and click the "Apply credit - monthly" button.
-- Click the “Apply Credit - monthly” button to apply purchased credits to the customer account.
+- **If customer wishes to begin using credits in the next billing cycle:** ask the RevOps team to apply the credits at the end of the current billing cycle.

 ### Stripe Products & Prices